How To Survive A 10,000-Foot Fall

 "In a normal position for a skydiver, that's around 120 miles per hour," Allain says.

 But because larger people have more mass, the pull of gravity is stronger.
-Consequently, larger people attain a higher terminal velocity, Allain says, and hit the ground at a faster speed.
+Consequently, larger people attain a higher terminal velocity, Allain says, and hit the ground at a higher speed.

 Bigger people also tend to have a larger surface area, which increases air resistance, but Allain says it's not enough to compensate for the stronger downward force due to gravity.